Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Mobility edge

 Several physical mechanisms are known that can give rise to a mobility edge in lower dimensions.
 One of the more thoroughly explored ones is correlations: if the parameters in the Anderson model or the distribution of scatterers (e.g.~delta-function or Gaussian bumps) in a continuous system are not completely random (white noise), or if the Fourier transform of the continuous potential spans a finite frequency range, then the disorder is said to be correlated and a mobility edge in lower dimensions is possible \cite{Piraud2012, Aspect2017}.
 This has been shown in 1D for discrete \cite{Jan, 1D_corr, Makarov} and continuous \cite{Hilke, Hilke2, Makarov, Aspect2018} models, as well as in 2D \cite{2D_corr}, while in 3D, correlations allow one to tune the mobility edge out of existence \cite{Pilati}.
 Another commonly investigated mechanism is the introduction of a magnetic field which breaks time-reversal symmetry, thus weakening and eventually destroying localisation: demonstrations in 2D systems include \cite{LeeFisher, Su, itscomplicated, Ulrich, Imry, Ono, Vollhardt, Sheng}, with 1D studies also available \cite{Imry, Vollhardt, Sheng}.

 Interparticle interactions have a detrimental effect on localisation and cause a metal-insulator transition in lower dimensions, as has been found experimentally \cite{Greek_review, openquestions} and theoretically \cite{Pun, Apel}.
 Chiral symmetry \cite{Chinese, Chiral}, spin-orbit coupling \cite{Su, itscomplicated, SOC, SOC2, Imry, Sheng}, topology and spin \cite{itscomplicated, topological}, and symplectic symmetry \cite{deSterke} can also create a mobility edge, as can the presence of acceleration in the system \cite{Berthet, Vollhardt}.
-We study the effect of interactions and acceleration in section \ref{Secondary}.
+We examine the effect of interactions and acceleration in section \ref{Secondary}.
 Often, the transition is studied through a finite-size scaling analysis \cite{Su, Chinese, itscomplicated}.
 Curiously, it is sometimes possible to have delocalised states in lower dimensions without adding any of the above complicating ingredients \cite{Wolfy, Gong, doped, Thouless2}, while on the other hand, not all studies including a magnetic field find a transition \cite{Stefan} and not all frequency components outside the spectral window of correlated disorder are necessarily delocalised \cite{Segev}.

 For us, the relevant factor to consider is correlations.
-To reiterate, the results of scaling theory only hold for white noise, where the spatial Fourier transform of the disordered potential $V$ is uniform in frequency space\footnote{S.S.S. gratefully acknowledges Donald H.~White and David A.W.~Hutchinson for bringing this fact to her attention.}.
+To reiterate, the results of scaling theory only hold for white noise, where the spatial Fourier transform of the disordered potential $V$ is uniform in frequency space\footnote{S.S.S. gratefully acknowledges Donald H.~White and David A.W.~Hutchinson for initially bringing this fact to her attention.}.
 If it is not, there is some spatial correlation to the noise: in our case, the mean spacing between the scatterers is tuned by the fill factor, and the size and shape of the scatterers determine the smallest-scale features, thus setting an upper frequency cut-off in the spectrum.
 As a result, the spectrum has a finite extent and a completely non-trivial shape.
-With this established, it is obvious that the height of the scatterers also influences the Fourier transform -- it is unimportant for white noise because the spectrum is not normalisable anyway, so its amplitude is irrelevant.